AnimMouse/setup-rclone/README.md

 ```

 ### Config-less operation
-You can use Rclone without a config file by using command line options or environment variables.
+You can use Rclone without a config file by using command-line options or environment variables.

 ```yaml
 steps: